FazeFlynn/CloudDevOps-Class/readme.md

 ## **10. Puppet**

-Puppet is an open-source configuration management and automation tool used to automate the deployment, configuration, and management of IT infrastructure.
+Puppet is an open-source configuration management and automation tool used to automate the (`CDM`) deployment, configuration, and management of IT infrastructure.
 It uses a declarative language to define system configurations and ensures that systems maintain a desired state.

 - **Purpose**:
   - Automates system configuration.